libpronet/libpronet/README.md

 2. VS6 on Windows

-   1)Apply patchs that is under the directory of "build/_sp_for_vs6"
+   1) Apply patchs that is under the directory of "build/_sp_for_vs6"

-   2)Open the workspace file "build/windows-vs6/pronet.dsw"
+   2) Open the workspace file "build/windows-vs6/pronet.dsw"

 3. VS2010/VS2013 on Windows